Profiles > Philanthropy > charity: water

 Each of their projects has a plan in place so that local stakeholders can make sure water flows long after installation. charity: water invests in forming strong water committees, partnering with local governments, and training mechanics to perform repairs.
 Understanding when projects aren’t functioning helps the charity learn how to make them more successful.

+charity: water team members ensure that all projects are carefully monitored during and after implementation.
+The organization frequently checks up on work in the field and they bring in external evaluators to independently assess projects.
+They map every completed project on their website so that supporters can see exactly where they work; the types of projects they fund in each area; and the number of people being helped.
 Water is a natural resource and is becoming scarcer in certain places.
 Its availability is a major social and economic concern.
 Currently, about a billion people around the world routinely drink unhealthy water.
 Most countries accepted the goal of halving by 2015 the number of people worldwide who do not have access to safe water and sanitation during the 2003 G8 Evian summit.
 Even if this (difficult) goal is met, it will still leave more than (an estimated) half a billion people without access to safe drinking water and more than a billion without access to adequate sanitation.
 Poor water quality and bad sanitation are deadly; some five million deaths per year are caused by polluted drinking water.
 The World Health Organization estimates that safe water could prevent 1.4 million child deaths from diarrhea each year.

 Water, however, is not a finite resource, but rather re-circulated as potable water in precipitation in quantities many degrees of magnitude higher than human consumption.
 Therefore, it is the relatively small quantity of water in reserve in the earth -- about one percent of our drinking water supply -- which is replenished in aquifers every 1 to 10 years), that is a non-renewable resource, and it is, rather, the distribution of potable and irrigation water which is scarce, rather than the actual amount of it that exists on the earth.
 Water-poor countries use importation of goods as the primary method of importing water (to leave enough for local human consumption), since the manufacturing process uses around 10 to 100 times products' masses in water.